-et al.Successor Trustees and andPetition to: Freeze Estate Assets, Appoint New Personal Representatives, Investigate Forged and Fraudulent Documents Submitted to THIS Court, rescind signature of eliot bernstein in estate of shirley bernstein and more
+EMERGENCY Petition to: Freeze Estate Assets, Appoint New Personal Representatives, Investigate Forged and Fraudulent Documents Submitted to THIS Court AND OTHER INTERESTED PARTIES, rescind signature of eliot bernstein in estate of shirley bernstein and more

 This Entire Petition is written, filed upon the knowledge, information and belief of Eliot Ivan Bernstein (“Petitioner”):

-Plaintiff appears in this action "In Propria Persona" and asks that his points and authorities relied upon herein, and issues raised herein, must be addressed "on the merits" and not simply on his Pro Se Status.
+Petitioner appears in this action "In Propria Persona" and asks that his points and authorities relied upon herein, and issues raised herein, must be addressed "on the merits" and not simply on his Pro Se Status.

-To Hon.

-That my children and I are interested parties in the estates of Simon and Shirley Bernstein as a natural born child of theirs and so named under Wills and Trusts and other instruments that are part of theirir estates, where the combined estates of Simon and Shirley are herein after referred to as the Estates (“Estates”).
+That Eliot Ivan Bernstein (“Petitioner”) and Petitioner’s children are Beneficiaries/Interested Parties in the estates of Simon Leon Bernstein (“Simon”) and Shirley Bernstein (“Shirley”) and so named under their Wills and Trusts and other instruments that are part of their estates, where the combined estates of Simon and Shirley are herein after referred to as the Estates (“Estates”).

+Venue of this proceeding is in this county because it was the county of the decedents’ residence at the time of decedent’s death.

+The nature and approximate value of the assets in this estate are real, tangible and intangible personal property in excess of $20,000.000.00

-That I am petitioning this Court to freeze the Estates Bernstein until this Court can determine the effect and actions to be taken regarding all of the following issues, including issues of Forged Fdocuments submitted to this Court as part of a Fraud on this Courtthat was sent back for notarization after Simon’s death that was sent via US Mail back to this Court and ,Simon as exhibited herein, BFDEsCIEmE ESuccessor Estatestestateforged and fraudulent documents filed in the estate of changed long established Beneficiaries and Estatesm reported to authorities by,, as further defined hereinbreach of fiduciary duties by the Personal Representatives, possible theft of assets and more.
+That Petitioner is petitioning this Court to freeze the Estates and apply all remedies it deems appropriate after this Court can determine the effect and actions to be taken regarding all of the following issues detailed herein, including issues of alleged,

+Forged and Fraudulent documents submitted to this Court and other Beneficiaries/Interested Parties as part of an alleged Fraud on this Court and the Beneficiaries/Interested Parties, including a document that was sent back for notarization after Simon’s death that was sent via US Mail back to this Court notarized and signed by Simon in the presence of a notary, after Simon was deceased,

+Breaches of Fiduciary Duties by Personal Representatives/Trustees/Estate Counsel acting in the Estates,

+Conflicts of Interest by Personal Representatives/Trustees/Estate Counsel acting in the Estates,

+mismanagement of the Estates assets by Personal Representatives/Trustees/Estate Counsel acting in the Estates,

+failure to produce legally required accounting and inventories and more by Personal Representatives/Successor Trustees/Estate Counsel acting in the Estates,

+creation of fraudulent trust in the estate of Simon and forged and fraudulent documents filed in the estate of Shirley by Personal Representatives/Trustees/Estate Counsel,

+duress and undue influence used to coerce Decedent Simon to make near deathbed changes that changed long established Beneficiaries and appointed new Personal Representatives to act in the Estates, and,

+possible murder of Simon reported to authorities by others, leading to Police Reports and an Autopsy, as further defined herein.

+That Petitioner is petitioning this Court to construe this motion and pleading of Petitioner liberally as being filed Pro Se and to grant reliefs claimed in prayer and such other reliefs as this Court deems fit.

 Background

 That Simon and Shirley were married for fifty-one years prior to Shirley’s passing in 2010.
 They had five children, Theodore Stuart Bernstein (“Theodore”), Pamela Beth Simon (“Pamela”), Petitioner, Jill Marla Iantoni (“Jill”) and Lisa Sue Friedstein (“Lisa”).
 That Simon and Shirley had ten lineal descendant grandchildren.